flix/book/src/build.md

 ### Building a Flix Project

-We can bundle a project into a Flix package file (fpkg) `build-pkg` command.
-Running the `build-pkg` command emits a `artifact/projectname.fpkg` file.
+We can bundle a project into a Flix package file (fpkg) with the `build-pkg` command.
+Running the `build-pkg` command emits a `artifact/project.fpkg` file.

 A Flix package file (fpkg) is essentially zip-file of the project source code.
 A Flix package, together with its `flix.toml` manifest, can be published on